 The whole thing even started to make sense as a profitable business and potential full-time job.
 We rolled into 2020 with a new attitude.
 This time we didn’t even use the offseason to take a break.
 As the world fought the pandemic, we just kept on rolling.
 Balancing the budget, figuring out the correct pricing, scouting for the right people, writing manuals, coaching.
 On the back of the NFL covid-season, we’ve put together the biggest downloadable data collection on the web for about a third of the prize our competition asked.
 We collected everything—you name it, we did it.
 Time to pass?
 Absolutely.
 Time to pressure?
 Damn right.
 Result of the first contact between ballcarrier and defender?
 You betcha.
 Stunts and zone blitzes?
 Yes, and yes.
 Specific players lining up on the field on any given play?
 Actually, no, we didn’t do that one.
 But we did everything else, and it all paid off: at the end of the year, the project attracted investors and eventual buyers of the project.

-One of the features we installed for 2020 season was tracking the field not only on the vertical, but also on the horizontal level.
-Among other things, this gave us an information about how many yards the ball really traveled through the air.
-Our numbers lined up with Nextgen Stats, who have the benefit of using automated tracking systems using microchips installed in players’ pads.
+One of the features we installed for the 2020 season was tracking the field on the vertical and horizontal levels.
+Among other things, this gave us information about how many yards the ball really traveled through the air.
+Our numbers lined up with Nextgen Stats, which benefit from using automated tracking systems using microchips installed in players’ pads.